dskyberg/webauthn-demo/README.md

 # WebAuthn Demo
+A simple WebAuthn FIDO2 Passkey demo written in Rust and React.
+The UI leverage Chakra.

+Server persistence is managed via Redis.

 WebAuthn is a [W3C standard][w3c] that enables web developers to replace passwords in their applications with [FIDO authentication][fido2].
-This repository implements a demo built with Rust and React.
+Passkey is currently supported and tested on both Chrome and Safari.

+## Running the Demo
+The demo is comprised of a Rust based server that runs on port 3001, and a React Javascript based client that runs on port 3000.
+The demo also uses Redis.
+I use Podman to launch the Redis container.
+It's easy.
+Don't be afraid.

-## Launch Redis
+### Step1: Launch Redis
 The server leverages Redis to persist assertions and sessions.
 If you have podman installed, use the [services](./server/services.sh) script to launch and manage the container.

 ## Run the server